-Outpatient Substance Abuse Services
+Outpatient Substance Use Services

-Substance abuse services that are provided to members who are living at home and receiving services at a network facility on an outpatient basis are covered.
+Substance use services that are provided to members who are living at home and receiving services at a network facility on an outpatient basis are covered.
 Members may self-refer in network.

-Note: Court ordered mental health services are covered.
+Note: Applicable court ordered behavioral health, mental health and substance use disorder services are covered.
 Applicable cost sharing will apply.